 I think this confusion comes from an early draft of the screenplay which describes the bank by name and location in its stage directions.

 On page 17, there’s a scene involving an interview with a loan officer at the bank, which is described as being “the Irving Trust Headquarters” on “Avenue of Americas,” aka, Sixth Avenue.
-This early draft’s mention of a specific name seems to be the source of the misapprehension that Irving Trust was actually at the real filming location.
+This early draft’s mention of a specific name seems to be the source of the misapprehension that Irving Trust was actually used as a filming location.
 In addition, the screenplay’s mention of the bank being on Avenue of Americas explains why some sources, including the Ghostbusters DVD, erroneously lists its filming location on Sixth instead of Fifth Ave.

 It’s true that 489 Fifth Avenue did have a bank in it in the 1980s, but it was called the First Inter-County Bank of New York and it wasn’t established until 1985 — a full year after Ghostbusters came out in theaters.
 Curiously, this Manhattan bank was there for less than three years, failing in 1988 after being connected to several Federal crimes, including money laundering, check fraud, and extortion.